adhuliya/ajit-toolchain/docker/ubunut20.04/ajit_build_dev/README.md

 =========================
 Maintainer: Anshuman Dhuliya (anshumandhuliya@gmail.com)

-This image is similar to `ajit_build`.
+This image is similar to `ajit_build_20.04`.
-It is a developer friendly build with all the build files sitting on the host machine (preferably under a well maintained git repository) which are conveniently mounted in the
+But, it is a developer friendly build with all the build files sitting on the host machine (preferably under a well maintained git repository) which are conveniently mounted in the